jmcelroy5/Biking-Across-the-US/_posts/2014-05-03-go-west-young-cyclist.md

 We put the bike in the car and headed for Yorktown, where the TransAm begins, stopping for lunch at a local drive-up diner on the way.
 I got a chicken fried steak sandwich that would be more than enough to fuel the ride ahead of me.
 Sharon looked over my map with me and gave me an idea of what to expect over the next several days.

-At Yorktown, I followed the TransAm tradition of dipping my back tires in the water and taking a picture with the Yorktown Victory Monument.
+At Yorktown Beach, I followed the TransAm tradition of dipping my back tires in the water and taking a picture with the Yorktown Victory Monument.
 Then I set off toward Williamsburg, watching eagles soar overhead and feeling vaguely patriotic.

 #### Williamsburg